microlinkhq/metascraper/README.md

 it can be used as fallback field for different rules as well.

+#### rules

+Type: `Array`

+You can pass additional rules on execution time.
+These rules will be merged with your loaded rules.

 ### metascraper.load(rules)

 Create a new **metascraper** instance declaring the rules set to be used explicitly.